LiveWorkOut/live-workout-space/README.md

 - **Category:** Health, Video Streaming
 - **Mobile:** Yes
-- **Story:**  Our app revolutionizes workouts by bringing live workout sessions with professional trainesrs and other people around the worl.d
+- **Story:**  Our app revolutionizes workouts by bringing live workout sessions with professional trainers and other people around the world
 - **Market:** People who want to live an active and healthy lifestyle
 - **Habit:** Habit Use in the daily basis by a single user.
 Around 3-5 times a week for 20-45 minutes.
 - **Scope:** Narrow Scope fitness streaming community